Are You Looking For A Removals Quote Because Your Moving to Greece?

 Schools if moving to Greece

 The standard of education has suffered since the austerity measures were imposed.
-Expats particularly those who only intend to stay in Greece for the short-term, usually choose an international school, which offers a British curriculum or the International Baccalaureate (IB).
+Expats particularly those who only intend to stay in Greece for the short-term, usually choose an international school.
+These offers a British curriculum or the International Baccalaureate (IB).

 The following site has a selection of international schools: http://www.expat-quotes.com